Please find the list of common mortgage terms below:

-Encumbrance: A claim against a property by another party which usually affects the ability to transfer ownership of the property.
+Encumbrance: A claim against a property by another party that usually affects the ability to transfer ownership of the property.

 Fixed Interest Rate: An interest rate that is fixed for the term of the loan – generally 15 or 30 years.
 Payments as well are fixed at one amount.
 USDA loans are all 30-year fix rates.

 Good Faith Estimate: A written estimate of closing costs and fees in which a lender must provide you within three days of submitting an application.